vorlif/xspreak/README.md

 ### Global variables and constants

-Global variables and constants are extracted if the type is localize.Singular or localize.MsgID.
+Global variables and constants are extracted if the type is `localize.Singular` or `localize.MsgID`.
-Thereby localize.Singular and localize.MsgID are always equivalent and can be used synonymously.
+Thereby `localize.Singular` and `localize.MsgID` are always equivalent and can be used synonymously.

 ```go
 package main